sneha-devkota/Simple-calculator/README.md

 ## Casio-Style Calculator

-A stylish, responsive, and fully functional calculator inspired by the classic Casio layout.
+A responsive, and fully functional calculator inspired by the classic Casio layout.
 Built with HTML, CSS, and JavaScript—all in a single file!

 ---